0 commentaires

 I promised you, you did well to stay until the end (you won't be disappointed).

-In fact, the regulations were not in its favour: it was considered a doping product (this creatine was too strong) and therefore prohibited from sale.
+Indeed, the regulations were not in its favor: it was considered a doping product (this creatine was too strong) and therefore prohibited for sale.

 One day, the police visited us at a fitness fair and seized all our pots (we still wonder what they did with them).
 We even went to court twice!

-Aahhh Belgium, its fries; its beer… sorry, I digress.
+Aahhh Belgium, its fries; its beer... sorry, I'm getting carried away.

 BELGIUM!
-Here's a country where the regulations were in favor of creatine.
-Hop, we pack our bags and move.
-It was the same year that the Blues won the football World Cup.
-1998 for the youngest.
+That's a country where regulations were in favor of creatine.
+So, we packed up our bags and moved.
+It was the same year as France's victory in the football World Cup.
+1998 for the younger ones.

 Bibliography